| As

 issues in the presentation, i.e. living arrangements and poverty status

 of the elderly people.
+In the

 first part of presentation, Prof. Pfau reviewed existing literature on